google/aistplusplus_api/README.md

   --save_dir <ANNOTATIONS_DIR>/keypoints3d/
 ```

-**Step 4.** Finally we can estimate SMPL-format human motion data by sequencially fitting
+**Step 4.** Finally we can estimate SMPL-format human motion data by fitting
 the 3D keypoints to SMPL model.
 If you would like to use other human model such
-as [SMPLX]() and so on, you will need to do some modifications in the script
+as [STAR](https://star.is.tue.mpg.de/) and so on, you will need to do some modifications in the script
 `run_estimate_smpl.py`.
 You can run the following commands run the SMPL fitting.
 ``` bash
 python processing/run_estimate_smpl.py \